 Learn about other types of fraud in this video:

-E-commerce Fraud Prevention Best Practices
+E-commerce Security and Fraud Protection Best Practices

 It is a no brainer that every payment provider wants to be trusted by each of their customers and gain their loyalty for a long-term ongoing relationship where both the customer and the provider are happy to collaborate.